hacks-guide/Guide_3DS/docs/zh_CN/finalizing-setup.md

 - Holding (Start) + (Select) + (X) on boot will make the notification LED show a color for debug purposes. 参见[更新日志](https://github.com/SciresM/boot9strap/releases/tag/1.4)以获取信息。

 :::

+### Pretendo

+Pretendo is a replacement service for the Nintendo Network, which resurrects online services from the now shut down Nintendo Network.
+It also revives the Miiverse service, via juxtaposition.
+The official guide can be found [here](https://pretendo.network/docs/install/3ds).

+**Note: Pretendo does not support every online service, however work is being done to achieve this.**

+A list of games that Pretendo supports can be found [here](https://wiki.pretendo.zip/game-support-status).

 ::: info